sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 attribute to be included, though it is recommended that industry norms for new attributes are defined and followed to the degree possible.
 Described in {{model-software-meta}}.

-- entity (label 2): Provides information about one or more organizations related to the software component referenced by this CoSWID tag.
+- entity (label 2): Provides information about one or more organizations related to the CoSWID tag or the software component referenced by this
+CoSWID tag.
 Described in {{model-entity}}.

 - link (label 4): Provides a means to establish relationship arcs between the tag and another items.
 A given link can be used to establish the relationship between tags or to reference another resource that is related to the